Military of the Islamic State: Tactics

 Following the Siege of Kobanî, which resulted in large losses among its veterans and commanders (including 2,000 militants killed), IS was forced to promote several inexperienced commanders and to rely even more than before on new recruits.
 As result, the tactics of the Islamic State's military became cruder.
-Paraszuk noted that the jihadists' strategies and tactics sometimes broke down completely due to this.
+Paraszczuk noted that the jihadists' strategies and tactics sometimes broke down completely due to this.
 For example, some troops were essentially ordered to "just run towards the [enemy] and fight or whatever" during the 2015 Battle of Hasakah, even though they were targeted by massive aerial bombardments and their attacks had no apparent strategic value.

 Technicals play an important role for IS in a variety of combat purposes, ranging from quick-reaction forces, to tank equivalents, to self-defendable car bombs that can attack heavily defended targets.

 In addition to suicide bomber attacks, IS also employs the use of special units called Inghimasi (Arabic for "become immersed"), who utilise both conventional firearms and suicide bombs, attacking enemy positions with their firearms, and then detonating their suicide bombs when they run out of ammunition or believe they are trapped.
 Their goal is specifically to inflict as many casualties as they can upon the enemy before dying, acting as a form of shock troops.
 Inghimasi are also deployed against civilians, such as in the November 2015 Paris attacks.
 Inghimasi may sometimes be deployed en masse but are usually deployed in small teams.